 Let's get into the recipe.

-- added sugar free - they're only sweetened with dates!
+- It is added sugar free - they're only sweetened with dates!

 What ingredients do I need to make cacao brownie bliss balls?